oplS17projects/FP3/README.md

 ```
 ![test image2](/test-save?raw=true "Racket logo")

-Even though it was redundant I made my own little save function, mostly because the already defined save function allows one to give a high tand width and i wanted to stay away from that:
+Even though it was redundant I made my own little save function, mostly because the already defined save function allows one to give a height and width and I wanted to stay away from that:
 ```racket
 (define (save-the-image image filename)
   (save-image image filename))